qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 <!-- I'd like more info -->

 We have optimized the required RAM with immutable text fields.
 We minimize what is stored.
-Based on our tests, we've reduced by the amount of required RAM by around 10%.
+Based on our tests of a system with 64GB of RAM, we've reduced by the amount of required RAM by around 10%.
+We expect greater improvements on systems with less RAM.

 Mutable documents require additional RAM.